gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 Overall, hyperparameter optimization is a powerful technique that is an absolute requirement to get to state-of-the-art models on any task or to win machine-learning competitions.
+#### Model ensembling
+Another powerful technique for obtaining the best possible results on a task is *model ensembling.* Ensembling consists of pooling together the predictions of a set of different models, to produce better options.

+Ensembling relies on the assumption that different good models trained independently are likely to be good for *different reasons:* each model looks at slightly different aspects of the data to make its predictions, getting part of the "truth" but not all of it.
+The easiest way to pool the predictions of a set of classifiers (to *ensemble the classifiers*) is to average their predictions at inference time.

+This will work only if the classifiers are more or less equally good.
+If one of them is significantly worse than the others, the final predictions may not be as good as the best classifier of the group.